NotNeelPatel/notneelpatel.github.io/blog/markdown/2022-11-18-midi-remix.md

 ### Adjusting Soundfonts

-Sometimes the soundfonts just don't work well.
-I recommend using [Swami](http://www.swamiproject.org/) to edit soundfont files.
-You can add/remove instruments, change the channels for instruments, and a lot more to make them work better with your midi files.
+If the soundfonts don't work well, use [Swami](http://www.swamiproject.org/) to edit soundfont files.
+You can add/remove instruments, change channels, and more to make them work better with your MIDI files.

 ### You Can Do More Than Mario 64